heidi37/fetd-project-3/README.md

 - The background on focused items should be darker to increase contrast with the white text
 - The text in the Newsletter section needs more contrast against the green background
 - Add hover state to Sign Up Button
-- Use flexbox to reduce the amount of CSS needed
+- Use Flexbox to reduce the amount of CSS needed

 ## Lessons Learned

-This is the first time I have worked with stylized focus states in forms.
+This is the first time I have worked with stylized CSS focus states in forms.

-I am updating this README a few years after I completed this assignment for the Team Treehouse Front-End Web Developement Tech Degree, and I have since learned a lot more about web accesibility and I would redo this form's color scheme to have higher contrast.
+I am updating this README a few years after I completed this assignment for the Team Treehouse Front-End Web Development Tech Degree, and I have since learned a lot more about web accessibility and I would redo this form's color scheme to have higher contrast.
 See above under "Optimizations"

 ## Recent Projects